Who do I contact with questions?

 How much does a citation cost?

-Parking citations currently carry a $16 fine.
+Most parking citations are $16, but can be more depending on the severity of the violation.
+Those who pay their citation within 48 hours of receiving it are subject to a $6 discount.
 There is a 30 day window to pay or appeal citations before a $20 late fee is applied.
-After that the option to appeal is automatically disabled.
+After that, the option to appeal is automatically disabled.